 We have been so delighted to hear feedback about the many benefits of Story Massage for children with autism.
 Benefits include relaxation, touch tolerance, emotional regulation, increased concentration, better sleep and social connection.
 Here is a collection of some of the reported benefits of Story Massage for children on the autistic spectrum.

 Story Massage strokes can be adapted to meet the needs of individual children and can be given sitting, standing or lying down.
 For Lisa Lawrence, Sensory Leader at Ysgol Y Deri, giving Story Massage as a face to face activity can bring the most benefits for children who find communication difficult.
 “We find that using the combination of words and massage strokes helps the children to relax and you begin to gain eye contact and develop communication skills,” says Lisa, “We encourage the children to vocalise or use body language and smiles to show which different massage techniques they like the best.”

 “Within a few months of regular weekly Story Massage sessions we have seen a marked improvement in expressive language and vocabulary,” says Avril Mounsey, Class Teacher, “Story Massage literally bring words to life for our pupils and makes learning a more enriching and beneficial experience for everyone.
 Our pupils now have the ability to distinguish between verbs, nouns and adjectives, and this is a real achievement.
 I think that Story Massage makes it easier for them to attach a visual image to each word and therefore easier to store and retrieve these words.”

 Story Massage can provide a fun way of encouraging concentration and on-task behaviour.
 “This term I have incorporated Story Massage into my daily literacy session for young children with autism,” says Cesci Aromas White, Senior Leader in ASD at St Joseph’s School in Surrey, “The positive impact on concentration and engagement has been incredible.
 One young boy has always really struggled with story time but he has started asking for ‘more’ since I introduced Story Massage!
 It is wonderful to see how much it has helped the children learn to concentrate and focus their attention.”

 “We began using Story Massage on one young boy who found it really hard to regulate and calm himself after lunchtime play,” says Tracy Greenwood, Specialist Teaching Assistant, “After only one session, he was much calmer and willing to go back into the class.
 I chose a familiar story and used deep pressure moves which we know can help him regulate.
 He was fully engaged for 20 minutes and stayed relaxed when the session was over.
 At one point, he gave fleeting eye contact and even snuggled into my neck which was a real ‘wow’ moment as he does not usually like being so close to anyone.”

 “An example was the impact of the recent terrorist attacks in the UK on our pupils,” says Karen Horner, Specialist Autistic Practitioner at a nurture unit in a school in Northumberland, “One young boy, in particular, was extremely anxious and frightened about going out.
 I wrote a Story Massage to help him understand that whilst bad things happen, there are many people who love him and keep the world a safe and happy place for him.
 It really helped to calm him down, and he kept asking for Story Massage because it felt safe.
 Story Massage helps release ‘feel good’ hormones in brain acting with the parasympathetic system and this helps calm the nervous system.”

 “Within four weeks of sessions, twice a week, the children were working on each other,” says Audrey Clemenson, teacher in the LCSC (Language and Communication Support Centre).
 “Before the children can work or play together, they need to be able to relate to one another first.
-I’ve been teaching relating skill with my class and Story Massage fits into this beautifully.
+I’ve been teaching relating skills with my class and Story Massage fits into this beautifully.
 We began by encouraging them to do the Story Massage strokes on themselves, and then we introduced favourite stories.
 We are so thrilled to see how they massaging each other in pairs and we hope this social interaction will extend to other areas of their lives.
 It is a big step for our pupils.”

 Children can find it challenging to cope with any change – and starting a new class away from home and familiar surrounding can be particularly difficult.
 Staff at The Snowflake Centre, based in New Bridge Nursery School in Reading, use Story Massage for children with autism to prepare them for mainstream nursery and mainstream school.
 But it is not just about preparing for transition to a new school or class.
 Social stories combined with the ten basic Story Massage strokes are now widely used to prepare children for any change to their usual routine and help them make sense of the world around them.

-By incorporating a bit of ‘scratching’ using the Claw stroke on his forearms during a story, I was able to introduce other strokes to add to the sensory experience of touch.
+By incorporating a bit of ‘scratching’ using The Claw stroke on his forearms during a story, I was able to introduce other strokes to add to the sensory experience of touch.
 He became more relaxed and willing to wait for longer periods for ‘scratching’ to occur.
 Eventually, the story itself and its positive touch experience replaced the need to be so obsessive about the scratching sensation.
 He was then able to move on to enjoy therapeutic massage which gave him a relaxation activity he wasn’t able to access previously.
 It was introducing the Story Massage that made all the difference.”

 Learning mentors at the Pupil Referral Unit (PRU) in Brighton have found Story Massage offers a positive intervention following restraint of more challenging pupils.
 “It is hard for both adult and child to feel positive towards each other after a restraint,” they explain, “So once the child calms down, we maintain the contact and do a Story Massage using the firmer strokes.
 This means that we come out of the restraint in a calm and more connected way.
 We both end up feeling better about the situation.”

-Touch Tolerance.
 Touch aversion can be a real issue for parents and those working with children with autism and sensory processing disorders.
 “Story Massage is an alternative idea for children to get used to positive touch,” says Helen Edgar, Special Needs Teacher at a school in Birmingham, “We find that some children prefer and tolerate some strokes more than others, so we adjust the activity to suit children’s individual needs.
 We use familiar stories that we repeat on a regular basis so the children can begin to anticipate events in the story and the different strokes.
 Gradually children begin to relax and enjoy the session.
 It is a wonderful way of introducing children to the pleasure of positive touch and developing relationships and trust.”

 At Westfield Special School in Leominster, Story Massage is now a regular part of the daily routine as it had made such a positive difference to the children.
 Nicky Morris, Class Teacher in Hedgehog Class, says that helping one boy to sleep at night has made such a huge difference to the whole family that she would list improved sleep as a key benefit.
 Nicky Morris runs regular Story Massage sessions in class and encourages parents to continue at home.
 “This particular boy was having real problems with sleep, but with a regular massage story at bedtime from his parents, he is more relaxed and is now sleeping through the night,” says Nicky.

 More about Story Massage